 Straddle three nations with a visit to Calais on the banks of the St. Croix River.
-The St. Croix River is a traditionally important cultural site for the Passamaquoddy Tribe, and today serves as the international border with St. Stephen, New Brunswick, Canada.
-Just a stone’s throw across the river is St. Stephen, New Brunswick, Canada.
+The St. Croix River is an important cultural site and environmental resource for the Passamaquoddy Tribe of the Wabanaki people, and today serves as the international border with St. Stephen, New Brunswick, Canada.
+St. Stephen is just a stone’s throw across the river, and is home to the Ganong Chocolate Museum.

 Calais was named after the French city of Calais to honor the French assistance the Colonies received during the American Revolution.
 The city features many historic homes and buildings, including Dr. John Holme’s Cottage and Museum, which houses The Calais Historical Society, The Calais Free Library, and the Stone House‚ Calais’ oldest standing residence.

-Bicycling - the Bold coast, east coast greenway, and Route 1
+Bicycling - the Bold coast Scenic bikeway, east coast greenway, and U.S. Route 1

 The Calais Waterfront Walkway marks the easternmost trailhead of two national bicycling routes, the East Coast Greenway and US Bike Route 1, both of which run between Key West, Florida and Calais, Maine.
 The Waterfront Walkway is also the easternmost gateway for the Bold Coast Scenic Bikeway, a 211-mile bicycling route that invites bicyclists to explore less-trafficked roads.